loktacar/wallpapermaker/README.md

 - Do you want a completely new type of plugin?
 Well `wpmaker` is completely open source and you can just write it yourself.

-What about these plugins, can I create one?
-Sure!
+What about these plugins, how do I create one?
 For now though you have to rely on the ones I've created for documentation.

 ## Requirements